This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Dental caries are also called cavities.
 Cavities are caused by bacteria.
-When the bacteria in tooth plaque (sticky film) mix with certain types of carbohydrate, this creates acid.
-The acid breaks down areas of enamel, which covers the outside of a tooth.
+The bacteria mix with carbohydrates from foods and create acids.
+The acids break down areas of enamel, which covers the outside of a tooth.
 This creates a small hole in the tooth called a cavity.

 What increases my risk of dental caries?

-You may not have any signs and symptoms if your dental caries have just started to form.
+You may not have any symptoms if your dental caries have just started to form.
 When dental caries reach deeper parts of your tooth, you may start to feel pain.
-Hot or cold foods may also cause pain or make it worse.
-The pain may also get worse when you bite or chew.
+The pain may get worse when you chew or eat hot or cold foods.

 How are dental caries diagnosed?

 Your dentist will look at your teeth to check for signs of dental caries.
-Your dentist may use a metal tool to clean away plaque.
-This will allow your dentist to look at your teeth more closely.
-Some dentists check for cavities by touching parts of your teeth with the end of the probe.
 Your dentist may also use x-rays to find dental caries.

 How are dental caries treated?

-- Fluoride: Dentists can give you fluoride treatments during dental visits or you may use products with fluoride at home.
+- Fluoride treatments may be given during dental visits, or you may use products with fluoride at home.
 Fluoride can be found in the form of a mouth rinse or gel.
 You may buy fluoride with or without a dentist's order.
 Your dentist will tell you what kind of fluoride to buy and how to use it.

-- Filling: Your caregiver may remove the decayed portion of your tooth and place a filling in the tooth.
-The filling may help to protect your tooth from further decay.
+- A filling may be placed in your tooth after the decayed portion is removed.
+The filling may help to protect your tooth from more decay.

 How can I help prevent dental caries?